kvndlgs/studio/docs/blueprint.md

 - Use bold and playful icons, that reflect elements in Hip Hop culture, music production, or the app's functions.
 - Responsive design that adapts seamlessly to different screen sizes for optimal viewing.
 - Smooth transitions and subtle animations to enhance user interaction and experience.

+## TO DO

+- Integrating Chirp 3 for instant voice cloning
+- Voting system for users
+- Form for new characters and features requests